 Infectious diseases kill over 17 million people a year, according to the World Health Organization, and Chittur wished there was a way to figure out what was causing the infection earlier, at what health specialists call ‘Day Zero’.

-His colleagues and students at the University of Alabama in Huntsville, where the Ph.D. teaches chemical engineering, encouraged him to find someone that could turn his idea into a business.
+His colleagues and students at the University of Alabama in Huntsville, where the Ph.D. taught chemical engineering, encouraged him to find someone that could turn his idea into a business.
 “This project not only had an interesting biological underpinning, but a high demand for undiagnosed illness.
 Having a way to do that faster and better is very compelling,” says the company’s now-CEO and co-founder Peggy Sammon, who has extensive experience leading startups.

 Sammon attributes the close knit community of Huntsville, Alabama to her initial connection to Chittur.
-“Being part of the entrepreneurial community and Huntsville’s collaborative makes it easy for startups to connect with local scientists.
+“Being part of the entrepreneurial community and Huntsville’s collaborative culture makes it easy for startups to connect with local scientists.
 Krishna was the designer behind the idea and once I read his patents, I was very impressed and I immediately thought this could make a successful business.”

 With a patented disposable test cartridge the size of a smartphone, GeneCapture quickly identifies the piece of RNA, determining what specific bacteria, viruses, or fungi, is present in the sample, in less than an hour.